lucasvazq/cushead/.github/ISSUE_TEMPLATE/fix_request.md

 [//]: # (Related files to the fix)

 ## Files
-[//]: # (Attach necesarry files for the fix or provide code with titles separated in block)
+[//]: # (Attach necessary files for the fix or provide code with titles separated in block)